Skip to content

 Telegram

-1. Search for @BotFather in Telegram (look for the official blue verification badge)
+1. Search @BotFather in Telegram (look for the blue verified badge)

-2. Send /newbot and follow the prompts to create a new bot
+2. Send /newbot, follow the prompts Create Bot

 bash